 This three-phase program consists of 15 weeks of intensive, classroom training, 8:30 a.m. to 4 p.m., in the EMS Learning Resources Center (EMSLRC); followed by a minimum of 260 hours of supervised hospital clinical time; and a minimum of 360 hours of supervised paramedic field time.
 Internships are available at a number of approved sites.

-Credentials obtained: Advanced Cardiac Life Support Provider, Advanced Medical Life Support, Basic Cardiac Life Support Instructor (optional), Neonatal Resuscitation Program (NRP) (optional), Pediatric Advanced Life Support Provider, Pediatric Education for Pre-hospital Professionals Provider, and Pre-hospital Trauma Life Support Provider.
+Credentials obtained: Advanced Cardiac Life Support Provider, Advanced Medical Life Support, Geriatrics Education for EMS , Neonatal Resuscitation Program (NRP) (Optional) , Pediatric Advanced Life Support Provider, Pediatric Education for Pre-Hospital Professionals Provider, and Pre-Hospital Trauma Life Support Provider.

 Paramedic Training Program

 Our nationally accredited program is conducted in three segments.
 This full-time program consists of 15 weeks of intensive classroom training at the University of Iowa Hospitals and Clinics, five days a week from 8:30 am to 4:30 pm.
 The second component consists of a supervised clinical experience in a hospital setting.
 The third component includes a field internship with a paramedic-level ambulance service.

 The National Highway Traffic Safety Administration, National Emergency Medical Services Educational Guidelines are followed throughout the program.
 Students who successfully complete the program are eligible to take the National Registry paramedic examinations.